-Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above including nine semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 401 and Bi 402 in addition to other degree requirements.
+Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above including nine semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent; and a master's degree in education from a recognized college or university.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.